High quality applied research.

 BEYOND 2020 - World Sustainable Built Environment Conference - 9th to 11th of June, 2020 in Gothenburg

-Recent research projects: Urban Living Lab
+Past research projects: Urban Living Lab

 Growing urbanization makes cities the focal points of social interactions.
 Embedded in bi-directional feedback loops with wider regional environments and the global ecosystem, cities present ideal reference points and vital arenas for generating debates about and testing pathways toward emerging sustainable models of livability and re-defined prosperity.
 The latter no longer limited to mainstream economic definitions but encompassing a more holistic societal prosperity, nurtured by shared experiences, enhanced knowledge generation and exchange, eclectic encounters and ample space for creative expression.